-Professionals conducting this evaluation must be qualified to conduct an assessment, render a diagnosis of a specific learning disability and make recommendations for appropriate accommodations for adolescents and/or adults.
+Professionals conducting this evaluation must be qualified to conduct an assessment, render a diagnosis and make recommendations for appropriate accommodations for adolescents and/or adults.

 The name, title and professional credentials of the evaluator (including information about licensure and/or certification) should be included on the report.

-Although a diagnosed qualified learning disability is typically considered lifelong, the severity of the condition may change over time.
+Although a diagnosis may be considered lifelong, the severity of the condition may change over time.

-Because reasonable accommodations and services are based on ASU’s assessment of the current impact of an individual’s disabilities on his/her academic performance, recent and appropriate documentation may be requested.
+Because reasonable accommodations and services are based on ASU’s assessment of the current impact of an individual’s diagnosis on his/her academic performance, recent and appropriate documentation may be requested.

 A high school plan, such as an Individualized Education Program (IEP) or a 504 Plan, is insufficient documentation of a disability.
 However, this type of documentation in addition to a current comprehensive assessment is useful in determining appropriate accommodations.

-For ASU’s purposes, required documentation includes anything from a medical professional or diagnostician that verifies a student’s disability diagnosis.
+For ASU’s purposes, required documentation includes information from a medical professional or diagnostician that verifies a student’s diagnosis.

 Accommodations are determined on an individual basis.